saurabhbatra96/saurabhbatra96.github.io/_posts/2016-05-14-opening-up-to-open-source-part-2.md

 Congratulations!
 You have your first PR ready to be merged (or closed)! :grin:

-How to make changes to your PRs, what is stashing, rebasing and the wonderful utility called grep.
+How to make changes to your PRs, what is testing, rebasing and the wonderful utility called grep.
 Continued in part 3.